nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ```

 #### 3.4.2. ```remove-tx``` - Remove a transaction
->Removes a transaction in the list
+>Remove a transaction in the list

 Format: ```remove-tx /t [TRANSACTION_ID]```